The Blood of Hussain

 The Blood of Hussain is a 1980 Pakistani drama film directed by Jamil Dehlavi.
 The film was released in February 1981 in the UK.
 The film was banned throughout Pakistan as the military junta led by General Zia-ul-Haq toppled the government of Zulfiqar Ali Bhutto.

 Premise

-The film is about the life and death of Hussain, the youngest son of a Pakistani family.
+The film is about the life and death of Imam Hussain (as), the youngest son of a Pakistani family.
 He meets a holy soothsayer who foretells his destiny, which is to liberate the poor and oppressed against a tyrannical government.
 Parallels exist between the film's plot and the historical Battle of Karbala between Imam Hussain and Yazid ibn Muawiya during the 7th century history of Islam.